Same-sex marriage in Austria: Constitutional Court ruling

 On 12 October 2017, the Constitutional Court agreed to consider one of the cases challenging the law barring same-sex marriage.
 On 4 December 2017, the Constitutional Court struck down the ban as unconstitutional, ruling that preventing same-sex couples from marrying violates the principles of equality and non-discrimination guaranteed by the Constitution of Austria.
 It also found that restricting registered partnerships to same-sex couples was unconstitutional and ordered the institution open to different-sex couples.
 Same-sex marriage became legal on 1 January 2019, though the Parliament had the option to change the law sooner.
 The ruling also allowed the couples involved in the challenge to marry immediately.
-On 6 December, the Social Democrats, which had introduced a bill to legalise same-sex marriage on 9 November 2017, said they would continue to campaign for its passage, in the hopes of allowing same-sex couples to marry sooner than 1 January 2019.
+On 6 December, the Social Democrats, who had introduced a bill to legalise same-sex marriage on 9 November 2017, said they would continue to campaign for its passage, in the hopes of allowing same-sex couples to marry sooner than 1 January 2019.
 On 13 December 2017, another same-sex marriage bill was introduced by MP Nikolaus Scherak.
 On 31 January 2018, SPÖ deputies withdrew their bill and introduced a new one.
 In September 2018, Justice Minister Josef Moser began preparations to implement the ruling.
-No further action was taken on any of the bills prior to the date of the ruling's coming into effect, as the conservative First Kurz Government opposed same-sex marriage.
+No further action was taken on any of the bills prior to the date of the ruling coming into effect, as the conservative First Kurz Government opposed same-sex marriage.
+On 12 October, the first same-sex marriage was performed in Vienna for a lesbian couple, one of the five plaintiff couples that had challenged the same-sex marriage ban in court.
+Unlike other couples (who had to wait until 1 January 2019), the Constitutional Court allowed the plaintiff couples to marry immediately after its ruling legalizing same-sex marriage.
 Ultimately, same-sex marriage became legal on 1 January 2019, as the Parliament took no action to legalize it sooner.

-On 12 October 2018, the first same-sex marriage was performed in Vienna for a lesbian couple, one of the five plaintiff couples that had challenged the same-sex marriage ban in court.
-Unlike other couples (who had to wait until 1 January 2019), the Constitutional Court allowed the plaintiff couples to marry immediately after its ruling legalizing same-sex marriage.
 Article 44 of the Allgemeines bürgerliches Gesetzbuch now reads: Family relationships are established by the contract of marriage.
 In a marriage contract, two persons legally declare their will to live in an inseparable community, to rear children, to educate them, and to afford each other mutual aid.
 (Note: Die Familien-Verhältnisse werden durch den Ehevertrag gegründet.
 In dem Ehevertrage erklären zwey Personen gesetzmäßig ihren Willen, in unzertrennlicher Gemeinschaft zu leben, Kinder zu zeugen, sie zu erziehen und sich gegenseitigen Beystand zu leisten.)
 Previously, the article contained the text "of the opposite sex" (verschiedenen Geschlechtes) after "persons" (Personen).
 This was repealed, effective from 1 January 2019.